By Haibing Ma and Alexander Ochs

 In addition, a well-functioning emission-trading system would require sophisticated monitoring, reporting, and verification (MRV) mechanisms.
 The Chinese government has been making progress in building MRV capacities, but it still lacks transparency in terms of what has been done and how.

 Take for example the government’s regularly reported energy intensity data.
 Not only have annual reduction figures been subject to change in sequential publications—e.g., the 2006 number has already been “corrected” three times—but the reporting procedure has made it difficult to track and verify the underlying calculations.
 The National Statistic Bureau’s annual report on energy intensity reduction, for instance, reveals only the intensity figure, without showing the deflator used to produce the 2005 base-level GDP, making it impossible to check the pace of the reduction using publicized energy consumption and GDP data.
-In short, published statistical reports show government numbers but do not reveal how they were calculated.
+In short, published statistical reports show government numbers but do not reveal how they were calculated, making the entire MRV system something like a black box.

 Finally, a feasible cap-and-trade design would have to consider many details, such as which sectors are covered by the cap, how emission allowances will be distributed, whether there will be price corridors, etc. These design features touch on powerful economic interests.
 In China, this means that the actual design of the scheme will not be publicized unless the interests of all parties are subtly balanced.